Academany/FabAcademy-Assessment/project_requirements.md

 * include a fabbed input device and an output device of your own design
 * include other components made with additive and subtractive techniques
 * include 2D and 3D design elements
+Development of a group final project:
+Each student in the group must prove mastery of the skills gained during the program, as above.

 ## Have you made a separate *Final Project* page that: